uislambekov/TDAvec/python/README.md

 ![Point clouds](https://raw.githubusercontent.com/uislambekov/TDAvec/main/python/readme_figs/clouds.png)

-In order to generate Persistence Diagrams one need to create TDAvectorizer object and fit fit it:
+In order to generate Persistence Diagrams one needs to create `TDAvectorizer` object and fit it:

     v = TDAvectorizer()
     v.setParams({"scale":np.linspace(0, 2, 10)})
     v.fit(clouds)

-Here are the examples of the generated persistence diagrams:
+Here are the examples of the generated persistence diagram:

     for i in range(4):
         plt.subplot(2,2,i+1)